zhangdatao/Emojier-Andriod/README.md

 ####Register and Apply AppKey
 Click register on Emojier’s [official website](http://www.emojier.net/), then it will jump to the administration back-end registration page, as shown in the picture below:

-As a developer ,you need Apply the AppKey And UserKey in your dashboard.
+As a developer ,you need the AppKey And UserKey, you can find them in your dashboard.

 ![Alt text](./images/keyscreen.png)

-Now ,what you need to do is configure the APPKEY to Android.
 ###Download SDK
 Download Emoji SDK from the  [official website](http://www.emojier.net/).
  By now, you have downloaded the SDK and are ready to learn how to use and integrate the SDK.
 Let’s get started!
 ####Import sdk
-In the apps developed by developers, you should depend on the emojisdk library in your own project.And you need config your **build.gradle**
+Add following line into your **build.gradle**
 ```
 dependencies {
     compile project(':emojsdk')